-- Prepares students for the transition to the next level: college, career, post high school activities and post-secondary options.
+- Prepares students for the transition to the next level: middle school, activities and options.

-- Plans and coordinates programs such as career and college fairs, test skills preparation, improved attendance activities and other extensions of the counseling program to support students' knowledge of post-secondary options.
+- Plans and coordinates programs such as career fairs, test preparation, improved/perfect attendance celebrations and other extensions of the counseling program.

 - Collaborates with parents/guardians and educators to assist students with educational and career planning.

-- Uses responsive counseling strategies to establish relationships and collaborate with educators, students, families and community partners; these strategies should reflect recognition of and respect for each individual.
-And promotes an understanding and appreciation of diverse population and cultures.
+- Uses response counseling strategies to establish relationships and collaborate with educators, students, families and community partners; these strategies should reflect recognition of and respect for each individual and promote an understanding and appreciation of diverse population and cultures.

 - Assists families in obtaining services for their children through an appropriate referral and follow-up process.

 - Serves as liaison between the social services agencies (i.e., D.C.
 Child and Family Services Agency) and personnel from the various school systems where wards of the District of Columbia are attending school.

 - Assists teachers in understanding their students, including providing and interpreting student data.